aws-samples/generate-company-summary-via-generative-ai/README.md

 ## The first-hit flavor of WSAG

 The second flavor of WSAG is useful when we just want to find a single web page that contains the result.
-This can be a useful way of reducing confabulations (also known as hallucinations).
-As an example, consider generating a description of a particular member, e.g., the CEO of a company’s leadership team.
+As an example, consider generating a description of a particular member—e.g., the CEO—of a company’s leadership team.
 We propose here to do a web search and then, if possible, find the top hit that is from the company’s web site.
 If that isn’t possible then we can broaden our search to other web pages (not shown in the code below).
 First, here is the general structure of a first-hit WSAG:

 ```python
 def WSAG_first_hit(web_search_query: str,